k-bx/k-bx.github.io/articles/boring-monoid-category.md

 It turned out there is no `Category` in `agda-stdlib`.
 Googling a bit had brought me to [copumpkin/categories](https://github.com/copumpkin/categories), but just a little later I've accidentally found the [agda/agda-categories](https://github.com/agda/agda-categories) repo created 12 days ago!

-A Category is a record, so the first thing to do was to make a record with holes instead of field values.`Level`s were done mostly by "try until it works" approach, since I haven't worked with them before, but can imagined them being somewhat trivial for our case.
+A Category is a record, so the first thing to do was to make a record with holes instead of field values.`Level`s were done mostly by "try until it works" approach, since I haven't worked with them before, but could imagine them being somewhat trivial for our case.
 Loading in Emacs via `C-c C-l` fills holes with special labels.
 Interesting!

 <video loop muted controls playsinline width=600>
   <source src="./boring-monoid-category/scr01.mp4" type="video/mp4">